Ryan Giggs knows Manchester United’s late collapse against Everton has put extra pressure on the Liverpool game.

-Aston Villa host Bolton in the last match before Gerard Houllier takes his place on the bench, while elsewhere in the West Midlands, Birmingham go to local rivals West Brom.
+Aston Villa host Bolton in the last match before Gerard Houllier takes his place on the bench, while elsewhere in the West Midlands, Birmingham goes to local rivals, West Brom.

 Paul Scharner, who made his Baggies debut in 1-1 draw against Tottenham last Saturday, told www.wba.co.uk: “I expect them to be right in our faces and it will be up to us to play good one-touch and two-touch football.